 • Managed inventory for milk, beans, syrups, and pastries across 2 locations; reduced waste from 9% to 3.4% in 12 months

-• Built the labor schedule for 8 baristas weekly; maintained labor cost at 28% of sales (industry target 25-32%)
+• Built the labor schedule for 8 baristas weekly; held labor cost at 28% of sales, inside the owner's 30% ceiling

 • Launched a "regulars" loyalty program tracking 180+ recognized customers; drove 24% YoY weekly sales growth